nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.2.2 View all Tutorial Groups in a Module: `viewTG`
 Change view to Tutorial Groups of target Module.

-Format: `viewTG MODULE_INDEX`
+Format: `viewTG INDEX`
-- MODULE_INDEX is the target Module's index in the currently displayed Module List.
+- INDEX is the target Module's index on the currently displayed Module List.

 > Note: You should perform this command in the MODULE view.

 Example: `viewTG 1`
+- Views all TutorialGroups of Module at _index 1_ on Module List.

 Expected Outcome:
 ![ViewTgCommand]()